Rick Reynolds, LCSW

 20 Most Common Mistakes of the Unfaithful Spouse

-mistakes of the unfaithfulAfter the revelation of an affair or other sexually inappropriate behavior it unfortunately, is very easy for the unfaithful spouse to make a series of well-meaning mistakes which only complicates the situation.
-Listed below are some of the most common ones we see in our practice.
+mistakes of the unfaithfulAfter the revelation of an affair or other sexually inappropriate behavior, it's easy for the unfaithful spouse to make a series of well-meaning mistakes which only complicates the situation.
+Listed below are some of the most common mistakes we see in our practice.

 We hope that this information will help guide your actions.
-Navigating your relationship in the wake of infidelity, regardless of whether or not your spouse is aware of the affair, is overwhelmingly complicated.
-But, you're not the first to be in this tumultuous situation.
-We've seen these actions in couples time and again.
-If you can avoid them, your road to recovery may be smoother, but if you've already committed them, it doesn't mean you should give up hope.
-Do what you can do to avoid these actions in the future.
+Navigating your relationship in the wake of infidelity is overwhelmingly complicated.
+But you're not the first to experience these tumultuous circumstances.
+We have seen these missteps time and time again.
+If you can avoid them, your road to recovery will be smoother.
+If you've already committed them, it doesn't mean you should give up hope.
+In recovery, we learn from our mistakes.

 1. Naively believing that if you and your affair partner decide to do the right thing and return to your marriages, that the affair is indeed over.

-In reality, this relationship probably meant more to one party than the other.
-For that reason, just because you decide to end the affair doesn't mean the other party will honor your decision, or even that you will.
-The "Break-up, Make-up" cycle is a natural part of an affair.
-But you cannot begin to heal your marriage until you take a stand and absolutely refuse contact.
-However, don't be naive; the next attempt or temptation to contact is bound to come.
-Denial of an impending reality will only leave you vulnerable to relapse.
-So, prepare yourself for having to firmly and definitively refuse contact.
+Just because you decide to end the affair doesn't mean the other party will honor your decision, or even that you will.
+The "break-up, make-up" cycle is a common part of an affair.
+However, you cannot begin to heal your marriage until you take a stand and absolutely refuse contact.
+Even then, don't be naïve; the next attempt or temptation to contact is bound to come, and denial of this impending reality will only leave you vulnerable to relapse.
+Prepare yourself for having to firmly and definitively refuse contact.
+Taking our Affair Analyzer can help you understand your situation and the dynamic between you and your mate.

-For more information on making a unilateral decision to end an affair, read "Ending an Affair" - a 6 part series.
+For more information on ending an affair, read "Ending an Affair" - a 6 part series.

 2. Leaking out information over time.

 The revelation of an affair or sexual addiction is a frightening process, but one of the worst mistakes is trying to hold back the whole truth.
-Similarly, spinning the truth so your mate won't be so upset is just as damaging.
+Spinning the truth so your mate won't be so upset is just as damaging.
+Studies report that it is easier for a betrayed spouse get over what their mate did sexually than the level of deception that was involved.

-The problem with leaking information is that it delays your mate's ability to learn to trust you again.
-If your mate believes that you've laid out the whole truth and nothing but the truth, that there are no more surprises or painful revelations yet to come and then your mate encounters multiple "oh by the ways" or other discoveries as time goes on, then it will eventually destroy your mate's ability to believe a single word you say.
+The problem with leaking information is that it delays the restoration of trust with your mate.
+If your mate believes that you've laid out the whole truth, only to encounter multiple "oh, by the ways" or other discoveries, it will eventually destroy your mate's ability to believe a single word you say.

 For more information regarding full disclosure watch the video: "Reaching Ground Zero - the Importance of Full Disclosure"